 If you choose not to send a targeted message about your brand, other people will attach their own associations with it—which may not be positive.
-No marketing doesn’t mean your business automatically gets a neutral image, it merely eliminates the protections against a negative image.
-At minimum, every business needs basic branding, a functional website and a clear message.
+No marketing doesn’t mean your business automatically gets a neutral image… it merely eliminates the protections against a negative image.
+At minimum, every business needs basic branding, a responsive website and a clear message.
 An agency partner can help you play up your business’s differentiators and tell your story in a way that makes an impact.

 This is a common scenario.
 Many companies have tiny marketing departments that are responsible for developing, executing and monitoring large-scale outreach programs.
-Or, marketing falls onto the shoulders someone without specialized knowledge, like the business owner or IT department.
+Or, marketing falls onto the shoulders of someone without specialized knowledge, like the business owner or IT department.

-3. Your marketing choices are random
+3. Your Marketing Efforts are Random

 Throwing money at random marketing programs without tracking the results is like playing roulette with your cash flow.
 Each marketing decision should be well calculated and in line with the business’s sales goals or long-term growth strategy.
 Without putting in the proper time and thought, campaigns can turn out to be a waste of money and may even cause a crisis.

 Writing is a basic aspect of creating any kind of marketing content.
 Whether your team is creating website copy, email campaigns, brochures or blog posts, you need competent writers at the heart of the operation.
 Otherwise, your message is bound to fall flat and merely getting the copy to the point where it’s presentable could be a time-consuming effort.
-At minimum, invest in an external editor to check for mistakes in the copy.
+At a minimum, invest in an external editor to check for mistakes in the copy.

 Conversely, if your business is experiencing rapid growth, your focus is likely shifting toward accommodating demand and managing your strategy for continued growth.
 Despite its importance for attracting and retaining customers to uphold business growth, marketing can become a low priority.
 To continue the momentum without disrupting operations, marketing can easily be outsourced so it’s one less thing to manage.

-7. Your business or industry is changing
+7. Your Business or Industry is Changing

 When transitioning the focus of your business or weathering a major change, strategic marketing is your life raft for staying afloat amid the wave of chaos.
 Marketing secures your relationship with existing customers and can garner attention from new prospects when your products, services, procedures or location is changing.